mitmath/Parallel-Computing-Spoke/README.md

 **Teaching Assistants:** Raye Kimmerer, Eveylne Ringoot, Rabab Alomairy

 **Office Hours:**
-- Raye on Tuesdays and Thursdays 12:45PM - 1:45PM in 32-G780.
-A map can be found here: [Map](https://www.csail.mit.edu/sites/default/files/resources/maps/7G/G780.gif), be sure you take the Gates tower elevators **not** the Dreyfoos tower elevators!!!
+- Raye on Tuesdays and Thursdays 12:45PM - 1:45PM on Zoom room `rayegun`.

 **Lecture Recordings:** Unfortunately we are not teaching in a recorded classroom this semester.